Fordi/recipes/Ranch.md

 Seasoning is flexible, but dill, onion and chives are necessary for it to be "ranch".

 Don't mess too much with the salt level; you'll mess up the emulsion.
+That said, if the emulsion breaks, whisking in the yogurt and milk will help to restore it if you act quickly.

 If you drop the dill, onion and chives, double the garlic, add oregano, thyme, basil, and rosemary, drop the yogurt, and go with lemon juice, milk and balsamic vinegar, you've got a pretty good creamy italian dressing.